Business Administration MBA

 What you will study

 We believe that truly successful careers are fuelled by visionary leadership, a profound sense of responsibility and the ability to create and develop innovative and sustainable opportunities.
-These principles underpin both our research and our connected MBA experience.
-Surrey’s Connected MBA programmes offer an opportunity to connect you to peers, academics, industry leaders, alumni and venture capitalists throughout and beyond your studies.
-It will prepare you for the realities of the modern changing business landscape.
+These principles are fundamental to both our research and the Surrey MBA experience, which provides a careful balance between theory and practice in preparation for the realities of the modern business landscape.

-Both programmes are highly relevant for anyone looking to develop their career and leadership capability with their current employer or make a transition to broaden their skills and connections with a view to starting their own business.
+Our connected MBA courses are highly relevant for anyone looking to develop their career and leadership capability with their current employer or make a transition to broaden their skills and connections with a view to starting something new.

 |Qualification||Study mode||Course length||Placement||Start date|